sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-1.md

 This change makes the query efficient enough that we no longer have to worry about caching results, as running it on every request only contributes a negligible amount of time.
 Thus solving the problem [once and for all](https://www.youtube.com/watch?v=IjmtVKOAHPM)!

+Well, it solved the problem once and for all _at a particular scale_.

 ## Lessons learned

-Firstly, I spoke too soon as there wouldn't be a Part 2 if we _had_ solved the problem once and for all.
-Secondly, sometimes the more complex the query, the more efficient it is.
-And lastly, the cliché holds: computers do what you tell them to.
-When debugging this is usually a good place to start.
+One major take away for us was the concrete reinforcement that databases are a hugely deep subject, but are not magic.
+Building and maintaining an accurate mental model of how your tools work seems to be a necessary skill in software engineering, and acting with poor mental models can lead to disastrous performance results (at best).

+Another major takeaway is that the cliché holds: computers do what you tell them to and nothing more.
+When debugging correctness and performance issues, it's good to _shed_ your previous mental model and re-assess its correctness as you dive deeper into your stack.

 Stay tuned for Part 2 in which we tackle additional scalability challenges.